simonjupp/hca_bundle_to_neo4j/README.md

 `./bundle_to_neo.sh -e 86243a5a-b869-4da3-b97f-759ba26b0e2c -p afd5ad73-353b-4d04-b045-15736f7cf53c -D True -o output`

+# Creating extended graph links from ingest

+The version of the script creates the modified graph linking json identified at the Cambridge Biohackathon.
+The script doesn't download entire bundles, it just creates the linking.
+It does so for all the data in a given submission.

+Run the following command. `-e` is the submission envelope (Mongo) ID, `-n` specifies the environment (staging, integration or dev) in which to run the script and `-o` is the directly where the linked graph json files will get written.

+`./bundle_to_neo.sh -e 5ba0bd5eb32e850007eb6dd6 -n staging -o output`

 # Query neo4j

 Go to http://localhost:7474 and run this query `MATCH p=()-->() RETURN p`